llemaitre19/jtsx/README.md

 When entering the `>` of an opening tag, the pending closing tag is automatically added right after the cursor if relevant (the function tries to guess if the closing addition is expected or not).

-Also, when inside an empty inline jsx element (typically right after automatic insertion of closing tag), pressing `ENTER` will insert 2 lines and let the cursor ready to insert children elements.
+Also, when inside an empty inline jsx element (typically right after automatic insertion of closing tag), pressing `ENTER` will insert 2 lines and let the cursor ready to add children elements.

 ![Electricity](./examples/electricity.gif)